one pan wonder chicken with chorizo&potatoes, green beans with almonds, classic chocolate cake

 The green beans with the crunch of slivered almonds works well as a side dish but broccoli or a bright, crunchy green salad is also a nice addition.

 And ending the meal with a chocolate cake- how can you go wrong?
-Not a baker, then find a store bought cake or mix up some brownies with ice cream.
+Find that you do not enjoy baking?
+Buy a store bought cake or mix up some brownies with ice cream.

 Anything I am able to put in the oven for a few hours, and have a delicious meal without fuss is a winner.
 This recipe in one of my favorites for a winter weekend lunch with friends or a weekday dinner.
 The special part of the recipe, is once you get comfortable with it, you…